williamouyang/okta.github.io/docs/api/rest/authn.md

 #### Primary Authentication with Additional Verification for Enrolled Factors

-Authenticates a user that has previously enrolled at least one factor for additional verification to comply the user's Sign-On Policy MFA requirement.
+Authenticates a user that has previously enrolled a factor for additional verification and assigned to a Sign-On Policy with a MFA challenge requirement.
 The user must select and [verify](#verify-factor) a [factor](#factor-object) by `id` to complete the authentication transaction.

 ##### Request Example
 {:.api .api-request .api-request-example}